 - Security standards protect the confidentiality and integrity of “individually identifiable health information,” past, present, or future.

 Compliance requirements include:

 - Building initial organizational awareness of HIPAA

 - Comprehensive assessment of the organization’s privacy practices, information security systems and procedures, and use of electronic transactions

 - Developing an action plan for compliance with each rule

 - Developing a technical and management infrastructure to implement the plans

 - Implementing a comprehensive implementation action plan, including

-- Developing new policies, processes, and procedures to ensure privacy, security and patients' rights
+- Developing new policies, processes, and procedures to ensure privacy, security, and patient rights

 - Building business associate agreements with business partners to support HIPAA objectives